dcaputo-harmoni/open-balena-admin/README.md

 ## Web Access

 Once both open-balena and open-balena-admin are running, you can access the admin interface via `http://admin.<openbalena domain>` (or `http://admin.openbalena.local` if running locally).
 Log in using the credentials that were used in step 2 or when your openbalena instance was initially set up.
-Device dashboards can be accessed directly at `http://dashboard.<openbalena domain>/devices/<UUID>/summary`, which will require a successful login.
+Device dashboards can be accessed directly at `http://admin.<openbalena domain>/devices/<UUID>/summary`.

 ## Components